chinamike65/hugo-tuolesi/content/book3/book3en.md

 At this time, it depends on the amount of good fortune left by sentient beings.
 If the good fortune is larger, they may be reborn as a poor person or a disabled person; pain.

 It is different for those who have studied Buddhism during their lifetime.
-After the death of a Buddhist practitioner, within seven to seventy-nine days, there will usually be masters and Dharma friends who will recite the sutras for transcendence.
+After the death of a Buddhist practitioner, within seven to seventy-nine days, there will usually be masters and Dharma friends who will recite the sutras for transference.

 In this way, even if you go to hell, you will be freed quickly.

 If our parents pass away, we as children, reciting the scriptures well within forty-nine days will be of great help to our parents, and it is the best way to repay our parents' kindness.

 The bardo body that is going to go to hell is black.
-If the offspring recite more sutras, the bardo body will turn white and will be reborn in the good path.
+If the offspring recite more sutras, the bardo body will turn white and will be reborn in the good land.

 250